Read This First

 Prompt 3: Describe the actions necessary to maintain appropriate levels of 1) rationality and 2) romance in a relationship.

-The section turns on Maintaining Romance.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Maintaining Romance in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-At this stage, the gain is not memorizing the conclusion but learning to think with Maintaining Rationality and Maintaining Romance.
+Treat Maintaining Rationality and Maintaining Romance as handles, not slogans.
 The question should remain open enough for revision but structured enough that disagreement is not mere drift.
 The practical test is whether the reader could use the distinction to catch a real mistake in reasoning, not merely name a concept.

 One honest test after reading is whether the reader can use Maintaining Rationality to sort a live borderline case or answer a serious objection about Rational Romance.
 The answer should leave the reader with a concrete test, contrast, or objection to carry into the next case.
 That keeps the page tied to how a person can reason better when incentives, emotions, and framing effects are pushing the other way rather than leaving it as a detached summary.